-Note: Please install the DWA-542 Desktop Adapter into your computer before installing the driver software from the D-Link CD.
+Note: Please install the DWA-552 Desktop Adapter into your computer before installing the driver software from the D-Link CD.
+When the "Add New Hardware" wizard appears, click Cancel.

-Turn on the computer and Insert the D-Link DWA-542 Driver CD in the CD-ROM drive.
-The step-by-step instructions that follow are shown in Windows XP.
+Turn on the computer and Insert the D-Link DWA-552 Driver CD in the CD-ROM drive.
+The step-by-step instructions that follow are shown in Windows[®] XP.
 The steps and screens are similar for the other Windows operating systems.

 If the CD Autorun function does not automatically start on your computer, go to Start > Run.
-In the run box type "D:\DWA542.exe" (where D: represents the drive letter of your CD-ROM drive).
+In the run box type "D:\DWA552.exe" (where D: represents the drive letter of your CD-ROM drive).

 The InstallShield Wizard window will appear.
 Click Next to continue.

-By default setup will install to the default location: C:\Program Files\D-Link\DWA-542, where C: represents the drive letter of your hard drive.
+By default setup will install to the default location: C:\Program Files\D-Link\DWA-552, where C: represents the drive letter of your hard drive.
 To install to a different location click Browse and specify the location.
 Click Next.